You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 A credible news source, as credible as anything you're going to find out there in the world.

-Headline, woman with stomach ache is horrified when doctors remove a two-inch ball of cat hair from her vagina, caused by pets molting in her bed.
+Headline, woman with stomachache is horrified when doctors remove a two-inch ball of cat hair from her vagina, caused by pets molting in her bed.

-But one woman got a rather unexpected, not to mention disgusting, added extra.
+Many a cat lover lets their freeline friends sleep in their bed, but one woman got a rather unexpected, not to mention disgusting, added extra after several nights of snuggling up.

-Michelle Barrow is mother to cricket and donut, who, while cute, shed a torrent of hair all over the bed.
+Michelle Barrow is mother to Cricket and Donut, who, while cute, shed a torrent of hair all over the bed.

 And while unsightly, she never dreamed what would happen next.

-Sometime later, during a routine appointment with her gynecologist, she mentioned the dull ache.
+Sometime later, during a routine appointment with her gynecologist, she mentioned the dull ache she'd felt in her abdomen for the last month.

-The cause Turned out to be a two-inch ball of cat hair inside her vagina.
+The cause turned out to be a two-inch ball of cat hair inside her vagina.

-Yeah, let me let me take the break now.
+Yeah, let me take the break now.

-We'll have some time coming back because I want to get Pat Smith, because that's got the Democrats all ticked off, then we'll go to Rudy.
+We'll have some time coming back because I want to get Pat Smith because that's got the Democrats all ticked off.

 So hang on, coming right back.